jchapuis/fullstackscala-scaladays2025/slides.md

   - Yes, you really can do it all in Scala
   - Leads to compact...
   - Great for product teams, it promotes alignment, or solo players, you master one stack
-  - As extra motivation to try your hand at something different, as you know AI age calls for generalists, so now it's a good moment to become one
+  - Scala skills are powerful everywhere, which is great news since I feel the AI age calls for human generalists
   - Last but not least, it's also about enjoying what we do

 ---